uiceds/cee-492-project-2025-gasc/cee492_report.typ

 === Schoharie Creek Bridge collapse

-In 1987, the Schorharie Creek Bridge collapse in New York State, which failed due undermining at an in-water footing, led to new and more detailed analysis and federal requirements involving channel condition and cross-channel measurment.
+In 1987, the Schorharie Creek Bridge collapse in New York State, which failed due to undermining at an in-water footing, led to new and more detailed analysis and federal requirements involving channel condition and cross-channel measurment.
 In the most recent updates to inspection coding guidelines, scour vulnerability has been further refined to consider whether scour affects substructure strength.

 = Dataset - Water-surface profiles near selected bridge sites